TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 To buy dresses.

 Within one of the moderate dress shop, Josee was sizing some dress in a hanger while standing before a mirror.
 Schulga stood behind her.
-Wearing hisleather armor and looking a bit uncomfortable, schulga had a wry look on his face.
+Wearing his leather armor and looking a bit uncomfortable, schulga had a wry look on his face.

 [I want a large Ship]